-The University defines a collaborative partnership as any arrangement in which the University makes an award or gives credit towards an award on the basis of education provided by, with or at another organisation in the UK or overseas.
+The University defines a partnership as any arrangement in which the University makes an award or gives credit towards an award on the basis of education provided by, with or at another organisation in the UK or overseas.

-Additional information regarding our collaborative partners, Link Officers or Recognised Teacher Status can be found on the Collaborative Partnerships site.
+Additional information regarding our collaborative partners, Link Officers or Recognised Teacher Status can be found on the Partnerships site.

 Quality Enhancement Review is the method by which Welsh higher education providers are reviewed as part of the Quality Assessment Framework for Wales.